ryan-egbert/life-expectancy/README.md

 ## Social
 --Alcohol--
 BMI
 Population
 --Thinness--
 Schooling - Remove countries that don't have values -->

 ## Immunization Score - Ryan
 Pulled in an extra dataset for measles cases \
-Score = avg(measles, polio, diphtheria) - will be a percentage.
+Score = avg(measles, polio, diphtheria) - will be a percentage.\
+Remove outliers?

 ## Total Expenditure - Amanda
 Remove 2015 data